will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 <!-- ### Read-Only Transactions -->

 They also point out that the simple condition of checking for read-write conflicts is not quite precise enough, and would, by default, lead to unnecessary aborts of read-only transactions.
-For example, read-only transactions needn't abort, even if they fall into the conflict detection condition for write-snapshot isolation i.e. if someone concurrently wrote into your read set.
+Read-only transactions needn't abort even if they fall into the conflict detection condition for write-snapshot isolation, since they don't affect the values read by other transactions, and/or concurrent transactions as well.

 They prove that write-snapshot isolation is serializable, by basically showing that you can use commit timestamps of transactions for a serial ordering, and that read-write conflict detection is sufficient to ensure that all transaction reads would be equivalent to those read in a serial history, since they are not allowed to proceed if they conflict with a concurrent write into their read set.
+And, similarly, the output of writes from each transaction is maintained and respects the commit timestamp ordering.

 They present a lock-free implementation of write-snapshot isolation, which augments the classic SI approach by recording both the read sets $$R_w$$ and write sets $$R_r$$ of each transaction that is used upon transaction commit at an "oracle".